cert-manager/infrastructure/README.md

 Owners should be those in the `cert-manager-maintainers` group, but anyone is free to join the group.

+### Mailing Lists: cncf-cert-manager-maintainers

+There's a [CNCF-hosted mailing list](https://lists.cncf.io/g/cncf-cert-manager-maintainers/directory) for cert-manager maintainers which uses groups.io

+It contains a mixture of CNCF people and cert-manager people.
+In the future it might be good to sync this mailing list with the cert-manager-maintainers Google group.

 ### Quay

 Currently, cert-manager container images are hosted on quay.io under the Jetstack organization which is controlled by Venafi.
 Admin